pollination/pollination-docs/rhino-plugin/pollination-commands/po_setroomproperties.md

-# PO\_SetRoomProperties
+# PO_SetRoomProperties

-Modify room properties for one or more selected honeybee rooms.
+Edit room properties for one or more selected rooms.